shaneholloman/statui/README.md

 ### Option 4: From Github

-Open on the releases in the sidebar and install the binary for your device.
+Open the releases in the sidebar and install the binary for your device.

 ---